microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-gateways.md

 - Smart Parking Monitoring
 - Smart Legionella Prevention

-### How do I install a Kerlink iFemtocell?
+### How do I install my Kerlink iFemtocell?
-Our [installation page](/docs/2/installer/lorawan/gateway-installations/outdoor-istation/) has a great tutorial!
+Our installation page has a great tutorial for both the [iFemtocell](/docs/2/installer/lorawan/gateway-installations/indoor-ifemtocell) and the [iFemtocell EVO](/docs/2/installer/lorawan/gateway-installations/indoor-ifemtocell-evo/)!

 ---------------------------------------